 On March 11, 2020, the World Health Organization declared the outbreak of COVID-19 as a pandemic, which has spread globally and throughout the United States.
-We have continued to take a number of precautionary and preemptive steps to protect the safety and well-being of our employees while ensuring continuity of service to our clients, including, transitioning our employees to a remote work environment, suspending employee travel, canceling participation in industry events and in-person group meetings, promoting social distancing and enhanced cleaning and sanitization efforts across office locations, and implementing protocols to quarantine employees who may have been exposed to COVID-19, or show relevant symptoms.
-We also continued to undertake preparedness plans at our facilities to maintain continuity of operations, which provide for flexible work arrangements without any significant disruptions to our business or control processes.
-Our management team is continuing to actively monitor the situation and is in constant communication with our workforce as well as with our customers and vendors.
-While COVID-19 so far has not unfavorably affected our operations to date, the extent and nature of the impact in the future, if any, will depend on future developments, which are highly uncertain, cannot be predicted and could have a material adverse impact on our financial position, operating results and cash flows.
-We are continuing to closely monitor the impact of COVID-19 on all aspects of our business and may take further actions as may be required by federal, state or local authorities, or that we determine are in the best interests of our employees, customers and partners.
-As the conditions surrounding COVID-19 continue to evolve rapidly, we will continue to actively manage our response in collaboration with customers, government officials and stakeholders, and assess any potential impacts to our financial position and operating results, as well as adverse developments in our business.
-For further information re
+We have taken a number of precautionary and preemptive steps to protect the safety and well-being of our employees while ensuring continuity of service to our clients, including, transitioning our employees to a remote work environment, suspending employee travel, canceling participation in industry events and in-person group meetings, promoting social distancing and enhanced cleaning and sanitization efforts across office locations, and implementing protocols to quarantine employees who may have been exposed to COVID-19, or show relevant symptoms.
+We also commenced preparedness plans at our facilities to maintain continuity of operations, which provide for flexible work arrangements without any significant disruptions to our business or control processes.
+Our management team is actively monitoring the situation and in constant communication with our workforce as well as with our customers and vendors.
+While COVID-19 has not significantly affected our operations, the extent of the impact in the future, if any, will depend on future developments, which are highly uncertain, cannot be predicted and could have a material adverse impact on our financial position, operating results and cash flows.
+We are closely monitoring the impact of COVID-19 on all aspects of our business, and may take further actions as may be required by federal, state or local authorities, or that we determine are in the best interests of our employees, gustomers, government officials and stakeholders, and assess any potential impacts to our financial position and operating results, as well as adverse developments in our business.
+For further information regarding the effect of COVID-19 on the Company, please see Part II, Item 1A.
+Risk Factors to this Form 10-Q, which is incorporated herein by reference.

-InfuSystem Holdings, Inc. Results of Operations for the Three Months Ended June 30, 2020 Compared to the Three Months Ended June 30, 2019
+InfuSystem Holdings, Inc. Results of Operations for the Three Months Ended March 31, 2020 Compared to the Three Months Ended March 31, 2019

-The following represents the Company's results of operations for the three months ended June 30, 2020 and 2019.
+The following represents the Company's results of operations for the three months ended March 31, 2020 and 2019.
+Revenues and related costs and gross profit amounts include the elimination of certain inter-segment charges.